BugBuster1701/contao-lastlogin-bundle/README.md

 ## About

 Display the "Last Login" time and "online members" by using Insert-Tags.
-More details in the manual.
+More details in the manual.<br>
+If you are upgrading from version 1 to 2, please read the section 'API changes'.

 ## Installation